Depth perception is the ability to perceive

 If you visually constrict space, your putts will tend always to be short.
 On the other hand if you visually expand space, your putts will tend to go long.

 Putting, therefore, is not just about stroke mechanics and technique.
-Your vision and depth perception play a vital role in seeing slopes on the green, aligning your putterface accurately to your target, and judging distance.
+Your vision and how you interpret distance play a vital role in seeing slopes on the green, aligning your putterface accurately to your target, and deciding how hard to hit the ball.

 For example, if you see the distance wrongly, working on your setup and stroke may do little to improve your distance control.